doublechiang/qsmcli/README.md

 ## Test
-To run the unit test command, use 'python3 -m unittest'
+To run the unit test command, use 'python3 -m unittest' Upload to github will trigger Travis CI run the unittest

 ## Distribute the package
 To generate the package, use 'pyinstaller qsmcli.py' to build the package.